 One-Day in Zion National Park with kids itinerary

-- Enter the park as soon as it opens (8a.m.)
+- Enter the park as soon as it opens (usually 7a.m.)

-- Talk to the park rangers about hiking conditions in the visitors center
+- Talk to the park rangers about hiking conditions in the visitor center

 - Pick up a Junior Ranger workbook